MhdMartini/Minesweeper/README.md

-# What I learned:
+# What I learned in this project:
-- Building GUIs with tkinter
+1- Building GUIs with tkinter
   - Buttons, labels, option menus
-- Threading
+2- Threading